JessReiszel/LAMPproject/README.md

 # LAMPproject

 This project serves as a web interface to a backend database of Creative Games Inc.'s events and inventory.
+The GUI contains a login for users/admins who are then directed to content based on their usertype.

 ## Individual Deliverables: